 Architectural lighting profiles and systems

+Floating in the space, suspended lighting presents a more creative and flexible approach to lighting in modern offices and architecture.
 Offering a welcome change from the dull and dreary recessed flat panels, suspended lighting can dramatically change the look of a workspace.
-Floating in the space, suspended lighting presents a more creative and flexible approach to lighting in modern offices and architecture.

 Whether you are using slimline or chunky sized profiles, suspended lighting can be used as single stand-alone units in a repetitive style creating a bold visual statement.
-The modern office space at Vintry House in Bristol and the contemporary minimalist open plan workspace at Canterbury Court are just a few examples of bold office lighting schemes we have created using single units.
+The modern office space at Vintry House in Bristol and the contemporary minimalist open-plan workspace at Canterbury Court are just a few examples of bold office lighting schemes we have created using single units.

-But, suspended lighting does not have to be all linear!
-Using a combination of circular and linear lighting creates a truly unique design.
-We designed a one-off lighting scheme in a shape of a sun using a large suspended circular profile as the base with numerous linear profiles of several different lengths as rays.
-The spectacular sun design is a talking point at the National School of Mathematics and Science.
+Use a combination of circular and linear lighting to create a truly unique design.
+We designed a one-off lighting scheme in a shape of a sun using a large suspended circular profile as the base with numerous linear profiles of several different lengths, as the rays.
+The spectacular suspended feature is a talking point at the National School of Mathematics and Science.